etihwnad/mute-toggle/README.md

 * Zoom via window name "Zoom Meeting"
 * Google Meet via window name prefix "Meet - ".
 Note: this only works when the browser tab is active in its window.

 # Installation
 Make the script executable (`chmod +x mute-toggle`) and either place in a directory in your $PATH or run from its current location (`./mute-toggle`).

+I then map this script to a global keyboard shortcut (the `Pause/Break` key) for easy access.

 ## Requirements